+Summary: all(20) company answer yes to the question.
+Among them 3/20 (Huawei, Intel,China Unicom) think bandwidth could be 100MHz instead.
+1/20 (ZTE) point out table A.2.1-7 should be removed for BS antenna radiation pattern and Table A.2.1-10 should be removed for UE antenna radiation.
+Rapporteur confirm ZTE’s view after checking 38.802.
+1/17(China Unicom) comment the ISD could be more than 200m e.g. 250m.
+1/20(Qualcomm) point out BS antenna height should follow Umi model and think spatial consistency procedure B should not be considered.
+Rapporteur’s understand the typical BS antenna height for Umi with 200m ISD is 10m.

+Proposal 35: Simulation parameters in table 2.3.4-1 (by removing Table A.2.1-7 and Table 2.1-10) are taken as starting point for both UE sided model and network sided model

 There are proposals from company about detail values.
 We will discuss them one by one.
 W.r.t. frequency range, RAN2 agreed that “For FR2, only FR2-1 is considered, e.g., band n257.
 30GHz central frequency can be adopted to reuse RAN1’s work as much as possible.
 FFS any other band”.
 Only contribution [8] propose 28GHz for FR2-1.
 Rapporteur believe it is not necessary to add one more frequency just due to such minority view.